 Contrary to popular perception, improvisation is not about being original, clever, witty or spontaneous but about being so steeped in a tradition that you learn to take the right things for granted, said the Rev. Dr. Samuel Wells.

-Theatrical improvisation, then, offers important lessons for the church and for institutional leaders, said Wells, the dean of Duke University Chapel and author of “Improvisation: The Drama of Christian Ethics.”
+Theatrical improvisation, then, offers important lessons for the church and for institutional leaders, said Wells, author of “Improvisation: The Drama of Christian Ethics.”